vadimfrolov/Unplugged/README.md

 # Description:
 This app allows you to find upcoming concerts in your area, listen to your favourite music and discover new artists.
 After registration you can follow artists, add concerts you're going to and concerts you've been at.
 And a very special feature - all concerts are added to a map so you can keep track of your and your favourite band's travels.

-It was made in 2019 in 10 days as prototype for investors
+It was made in 2019 in 10 days as prototype for investors.

 ### Demo ###
 https://unpluggedelbrus.herokuapp.com/